 Based on the above mix of ratios, we have assumed a 25% "blended" factor for contract estimation purposes.
 Under that assumption, Edgemont would be charged $2 million of the Town's $8 million DPW operating budget.
 We note that an Edgemont-Greenburgh IMA would likely include provisions for pro rata capital debt service (e.g. equipment utilized in service to Edgemont) and contract administration.
 As highway departments are heavy users of capital, we estimate those costs at $500,000 resulting in a total projected IMA cost of $2.5 million.
 Click here for the relevant budget scenario.

 An Edgemont DPW would be wholly focused on the Village, including road resurfacing, snow plowing, sidewalks, and community beautification.
 The EIC financial feasibility study provides a detailed DPW analysis demonstrating that the Village could fund a 10-person public works department, modeled largely on the staffing levels of the similarly sized villages of Rye Brook and Pelham*, that would allow for a high level of services (including snow removal) without an increase in taxes.
 Click here for Greenburgh DPW Commissioner Victor Carosi's commentary on the sufficiency of the feasibility study's DPW cost assumptions and staffing projections.

 Similar to the IMA option, the cost of a Village of Edgemont DPW would approximate $2.5 million ($2 million operating, $500,000 capital debt service).
-Click here for a complete feasibility analysis.
+Click here for the relevant budget scenario.